Monitor221hz/Pandora-Behaviour-Engine-Plus/README.md

 A modular and lightweight behavior engine for TES Skyrim SE, for creatures and humanoids.

-Built with backwards compatibility in mind for [Nemesis Unlimited Behavior Engine](https://github.com/ShikyoKira/Project-New-Reign---Nemesis-Main), FNIS, and designed to be an alternative, Pandora streamlines both the author and user experience through a simplified UI, robust logging, intuitive formats, and fast patching times.
+Built with backwards compatibility in mind for [Nemesis Unlimited Behavior Engine](https://github.com/ShikyoKira/Project-New-Reign---Nemesis-Main) and FNIS, Pandora is an alternative engine streamlines both the author and user experience through a simplified UI, robust logging, intuitive formats, and fast patching times.

 <br/>